 The office space, takes up an entire floor and is light, airy and modern, making it a joy to work in.
 All work spaces were large cubicles, placed around the outside of a large common area, perfect for collaborating or just to relax.

-Teddy peers over and soon realises the folder in front of him was in fact her portfolio and is curious as to why he has it, “is everything alright?”
-She asks expecting the worst.
+Teddy peers over and soon realises the folder in front of him was in fact her portfolio.
+Curious as to why he has it, and expecting the worst, she asks, “is everything alright?”

 Teddy’s mouth gapes, surprised by Spencer's overly generous review, "I don't know what to say, Mr Hughes.
 I am truly flattered."